thindil/steamsky/bin/doc/MODDING.md

-Some general informations about adding/editing some game elements (skills, ships, ships modules, etc.)
+Some general information about adding/editing some game elements (skills, ships, ships modules, etc.)

-## General informations about modifications
+## General information about modifications
 To add new things (item, ship, module, etc) to the game, you must create a new directory inside the game's mod directory which is *data/mods* by default.